bxparks/rpn83p/README.md

 (base-2), then right shift the result 3 bits which sets the Carry Flag, then view the final result as a decimal number:

-- Press `MATH` to reset the menu to the home row.
+- Press the `MATH` button to reset the menu to the home row.
 - Navigate the menu with the DOWN arrow to get to
   ![ROOT MenuRow 2](docs/images/menu-root-2.png)
 - Press `BASE` menu to get to